Leading Independent Proxy Advi - GuruFocus.com

 NEW YORK, Oct.
-13, 2022 (GLOBE NEWSWIRE) -- Pzena Investment Management, Inc. (: PZN) (“PZN”) today announced that leading independent proxy advisory firm Institutional Shareholder Services (“ISS”) has recommended that stockholders vote “FOR” the adoption of the merger agreement pursuant to which Pzena will become a private company.
+18, 2022 (GLOBE NEWSWIRE) -- Pzena Investment Management, Inc. (: PZN) (“PZN”) today announced that leading independent proxy advisory firm Glass, Lewis & Co (“Glass Lewis”) has recommended that stockholders vote “FOR” the adoption of the merger agreement pursuant to which Pzena will become a private company.
+Institutional Shareholder Services (“ISS”) has also recommended that stockholders vote in support of the transaction.
 The special meeting of stockholders to vote on the transaction will take place virtually on October 27, 2022, at 10:00 a.m.
 Eastern Time.

 The board of directors of the Company (other than the directors who recused themselves due to their affiliation with PIM, LLC and/or their interests in the transaction) recommends that stockholders vote “FOR” all transaction related proposals.